Kizuno18/Twitch-view-bot/README.md

 # Twitch View Bot
  Here you can find all the files to the bot.

- Before running it CD into the folder and: pip3 install -r requirements.txt

  Be sure to check out the [Youtube series](https://www.youtube.com/watch?v=QhDiEoX_JM0&list=PLQXIlO6M6IM2JQpQlNURzLlB2jQCJVJmc) in order to fully understand this bot.

  ## Future plans for the bot:

  - ✅ Spawn a browser [Episode 1](https://www.youtube.com/watch?v=QhDiEoX_JM0)